-However, over the past decade or so, new research has painted a completely different picture and it is changing everything we thought we knew about ADHD.
+Over the past decade or so, new research is changing everything we thought we knew about ADHD.

 One of the discoveries is that the number of girls who are ADHD is equal or may even be higher than boys.
 Girls present with symptoms that are different than ADHD symptoms in boys, so it went largely unrecognized for a long time.